 John Duffield received Licenses for sale of Liquor at the Albion, advertised 6 Feb 1841 and 3 Feb 1844, and he advertised to sell goods which travellers had left at the Albion and not reclaimed, on 17 Aug 1842.

-Another John H. Duffield (b.
-28 July 1819), the second child (of eleven) of the first, died 22 May 1894 aged 75, as a memorial on Fremantle Cemetery Heritage Trail shows (above).
+The second John H. Duffield (b.
+28 July 1819), the second child (of eleven) of the first, died 22 May 1894 aged 75 - as a memorial on Fremantle Cemetery Heritage Trail shows (above).
 His wife Sarah Glyde died 11 April 1908.
 The memorial would have been brought from the Skinner St Cemetery.
-A stained glass window in St John's Church commemorates John Hole Jnr and Sarah.
+A stained glass window in St John's Church (the second church was opened 1882) commemorates John Hole Duffield (2nd) and Sarah.

-Duffield's faithful servant Charles Jacob was given his own tombstone by the family.
+J.H.
+Duffield's faithful servant Charles Jacob was given his own tombstone by the family in 1869.
 The stone is to be found on the Heritage Trail in the middle of Fremantle Cemetery and would have been brought from the Skinner St cemetery (which closed 1899) in 1931. >

 MCB Karrakatta Heritage Trail, from which the main article above is taken

-Many thanks to Philip Pope, a direct descendant of J.H.
-Duffield, who has provided much of the information above, and the photos of the Karrakatta grave and plaque.
+Many thanks to Philip Pope, descendant of J.H.
+Duffield, who has provided some of the information above, including the photos of the Karrakatta grave and plaque.